ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

   self.buttons.clear()
 ```

-Suprisingly just with that we now have the display opening and responding to input events with.
+Now have the display opening and responding to input events with.

 ```python
 Game().run()
 ```

+Next time well cover how to render objects to the screen, and detect when objects are colliding.